 Posted by Susanne, Associate Brand Manager and resident Registered Dental Hygienist

-Did you know that one of our brand managers is also a registered dental hygienist?
-When we need advice on how to best take advantage of our natural oral care products, like our NEW Naturally Clean toothbrush, we like to ask Susanne.
+Did you know that one of the members of our brand team is also a registered dental hygienist?
+When we need advice on how to best take advantage of our natural oral care product line, we like to ask Susanne.

 The nightly struggle to get my son to brush is more than bothersome.
 We‘ve tried songs, shared sink time, incorporating brushing into bath routine and even rewards!
 Sadly, he‘s just not sold.
 I worry that if he continues to view this necessary habit as a chore, his oral health will falter later in life.
 With Halloween fast approaching, and a multitude of sweets at every turn, I am more determined than ever to protect my son‘s tiny teeth.
 How do I trick my son into thinking brushing is a treat?

 First, kudos to you for all your efforts to make brushing fun for your son!
 Establishing a regular tooth care regimen should begin at 6 months and sometime after age 4, your child can begin brushing his/her own teeth with supervision.
 It‘s important to remember that your child will have 20 baby teeth by the time he or she is 2 years old and that the first “adult” molars erupt at age six.
 Here are some “tricks” to make brushing a “treat”:

 Use a great tasting toothpaste that‘s not “too spicy.”
 Tom‘s of Maine Silly Strawberry is a great choice, and I‘ve even had patients who used to bring in their Tom‘s toothpaste from home and ask me to use it when I polished their teeth!

 Brush for a full two minutes using an hourglass style timer so your son can “see” the time he has left to brush.

 Let him use a plastic “dental mirror” to “inspect” and count his teeth.